AElfProject/AElf/docs/crosschain/setup.md

 - the initial resource amount list must contain all resource tokens of the chain and the value must be greater than 0.
 - the cross chain contract must have a larger allowance from the proposer (Sender of the transaction) than the locked token amount: (allowance(Sender to Cross chain contract > locked token amount)).

+#### Exclusive and shared

+To decide wether the side chain is **exclusive** or **shared**, the creation request must set the **is_privilege_preserved** flag.

+An **exclusive** side-chain allows developers to choose the transaction fee model and set the transaction fee price and the transaction fee receiving address.

+The charging model of an exclusive side-chain is as follows:
+ - the pay-per-time model pays the exclusive resource usage fee (CPU resource / RAM resource / DISK resource / NET resource).
+ - the cross-chain index fee model.

+On a shared side-chain which any developer can deploy a contract on.
+The shared side-chain can choose to use the developer paying transaction fee model or developer revenue sharing model and user paying transaction fee model.

+See [Economic whitepaper - 4.3 Sidechain Developer Charging Model](https://aelf.io/gridcn/aelf_economic_system_whitepaper_en_v1.0.pdf?time=1) for more information.

 #### Indexing fee